 BioCell Protein Carbonyl Assay Kit

-Each kit contains everything you need, including standards, control samples, all reagents, detailed instructions and plate.
+Each kit contains everything you need, including standards, control samples, all reagents, a plate, and detailed instructions.

 - Measures carbonyls quantitatively

 - Has a very low non-specific background

 - Is highly sensitive for analysing clinical samples

 - Correlates well with the colorimetric assay

 - Easier to use and less labour intensive